-Divorce is difficult and emotional.
-It’s not something that people decide on a whim.
-It’s important to do your research and explore all your options to create a secure financial future for yourself.
-Hiring a Certified Divorce Financial Analyst (CDFA) before you begin your divorce process is a smart choice as it can help ease some of your stress.
+Divorce is complicated and emotional.
+It's not something that people decide on a whim.
+It's important to research and explore all your options to create a secure financial future for yourself.
+Hiring a Certified Divorce Financial Analyst (CDFA) before you begin your divorce process is a smart choice, as it can help ease some of your stress.

 A CDFA can help alleviate the fear of the unknown.
 S/he will prepare a financial plan for you based on various scenarios, giving you a greater sense of confidence (or at least a reality check) when it comes to your financial future.